 Traveling Lecture Series

-While we can't come together in our auditorium currently, PAFA staff are still bringing the stories of American art and artists alive through talks that can be delivered to groups virtually.
+PAFA staff are bringing the stories of American art and artists alive through talks that can be delivered to groups virtually or in person.
 If you have an audience, we have a lively speaker and interesting topic.
 For information about scheduling and booking fees, contact Abby King, Assistant Director of Adult Programming at firstname.lastname@example.org.

 Single Lecture - $500, $300 for non-profit or PAFA corporate partner

 Single Talks Available In Person or Over Zoom: